Kuku (food)

-Kuku or kookoo (کوکو) is an egg-based and often vegetarian Iranian dish made of whipped eggs folded in various ingredients.
-It is similar to the Italian frittata, the French quiche, or an open-faced omelette, but it typically has less egg than a frittata, and it cooks for a shorter amount of time, over a low heat, before turned over or grilled briefly to set the top layer.
-It is served either hot or cold as a starter, side dish or a main course, and is accompanied with bread and either yogurt or salad.
-In parts of northern Iran, kuku might be used as a midday meal, and might be served with either plain cooked rice (kate) or bread.
+Kuku or kookoo (کوکو) is an Iranian dish made of whipped eggs with various ingredients folded in.
+It is similar to the Italian frittata, the French quiche, or an open-faced omelette, but it typically has less egg than a frittata, and is cooked for a shorter time, over a low heat, before being turned over or grilled briefly to set the top layer.
+It is served either hot or cold as a starter, side dish, or a main course, and is accompanied with bread and either yogurt or salad.

+History

+According to Breakfast: A History, the earliest form of omelette, which was introduced in ancient Persia, was "nearly indistinguishable" from kuku.